Jaeiya/node-ts-template/README.md

 ## Commit Syntax

 You may or may not like the syntax guidelines outlined in the [Commit Syntax](/docs/commit_syntax.md) Doc file.
-These guidelines are specific to my own projects, but you're free to use if you find them useful.
+These guidelines are specific to my own projects, but you're free to use it if you find them useful.

 ### Install

 `npm i`

-### Execute
+### Execute production code

 `node .`

+### Run in dev mode

+`npm run dev`

-### Test Typescript Source Stack Trace
+### Test typescript source map support

-`node . throw`
+`npm run dev throw`